dask/dask/docs/source/client.rst

    >>> type(df)
    dask.DataFrame

-For more information see the page on :doc:`Managing Computation<managing-computation>`.
+For more information see the page on :doc:`Managing Computation <manage-computation>`.

 Pure Functions by Default